 My neutral master bedroom is finished, and it’s time for a room reveal!
-This last week has been crazy but it all came together on time, and I love how the room turned out.
+This last week has been a whirlwind, but it all came together on time, and I love how the room turned out.

 I live in a rented three story house near Richmond Upon Thames, London, and the master bedroom is on the top floor.
 It’s a lovely light-filled space, and I wanted to keep it bright and neutral but bring in lots of layers and texture.

 You can check out all the progress posts here:

 Design Progress | Week 3

 Live Edge Desk | Bonus